isudha-dev/java-programs/concepts/collection/Readme.md

               - faster insert, deletion
               - for write-heavy usage
             - **Vector**
-              - thread safe access to all methods
+              - thread safe access to all methods (same as arraylist)
               - slower than array list
               - **Stack**
                   - thread safe push/pop